 An invitation was received to serve on a committee of the American Public Health Association for quality assurance, and to appear as a member of several panels at various national meetings on quality assurance.
 The APHA Laboratory Section invited her to be a panelist on quality assurance at their annual meeting.

-Her activities with AACC’s N.Y.
+Her activities with the Association for Diagnostics & Laboratory Medicine’s (ADLM) N.Y.
 Metro Section included holding every office and twice serving as chairperson of the local section.
-She has been a member of the Board of Directors of the AACC and also a member of Council for many years.
+She has been a member of the Board of Directors of the ADLM and also a member of Council for many years.
 She served as a member of the Publications Committee, the Commission on Certification of Clinical Chemists, and the Public Relations Committee.